Full MA experience listed here

 2011-2013: Learning How To Teach ^

-In May 2011, we finally found a house, so I moved down to live with my girlfriend permanently.
+In May 2011, we finally found a house, so I moved down to live with my friend permanently.
 After a decade of having to bounce up and down the country to see each other, it was a huge relief to at last live in the same place.
 Even better, the house was right around the corner from Gracie Barra Bristol, which by this point had moved into the huge converted warehouse next to the temporary building I'd been to previously.
 While I was in the Peak District on my way to Factory BJJ, Geeza rang to see if I wanted to become an instructor at GB Bristol.
 I've always wanted to teach, so I jumped at the chance: I now had a reason to be happy about getting that purple belt, as otherwise I don't think I would have been asked.

 Beginning on 12th May 2011, I was in charge of the Thursday classes.
 Originally Miles, a fellow purple belt, was holding the fort on Tuesdays.
 However, due to his many responsibilities, most obviously a new baby, that responsibility was passed to a high level blue belt called Dónal, who I had first met up at Gracie Barra Birmingham.